Roof: Drainage

 The primary job of most roofs is to keep out water.
 The large area of a roof repels a lot of water, which must be directed in some suitable way, so that it does not cause damage or inconvenience.

 Flat roof of adobe dwellings generally have a very slight slope.
 In a Middle Eastern country, where the roof may be used for recreation, it is often walled, and drainage holes must be provided to stop water from pooling and seeping through the porous roofing material.

+While flat roofs are more prone to drainage issues, poorly designed or textured sloping roofs can face similar problems.
+Standing water on a roof can lead to mold growth, which is highly damaging to both the building’s structure and the health of its occupants.
+Repairing drainage issues is significantly less costly than fixing the damage caused by mold.

 Similar problems, although on a very much larger scale, confront the builders of modern commercial properties which often have flat roofs.
 Because of the very large nature of such roofs, it is essential that the outer skin be of a highly impermeable material.
 Most industrial and commercial structures have conventional roofs of low pitch.

 In general, the pitch of the roof is proportional to the amount of precipitation.
 Houses in areas of low rainfall frequently have roofs of low pitch while those in areas of high rainfall and snow, have steep roofs.
 The longhouses of Papua New Guinea, for example, being roof-dominated architecture, the high roofs sweeping almost to the ground.
-The high steeply-pitched roofs of Germany and Holland are typical in regions of snowfall.
+The high steeply pitched roofs of Germany and Holland are typical in regions of snowfall.
 In parts of North America such as Buffalo, New York, United States, or Montreal, Quebec, Canada, there is a required minimum slope of 6 in 12 (1:2, a pitch of 30°).